pandasoli/pandasoli/README.md

 <pre>

- /'._    -- You can see some interesting things in in my pined repos (^.^ 7
+ /'._    -- You can see some interesting things in my pined repos (^.^ 7
  |'-'"~.  .
  Uu^~C_J._."